THE BEST AERO ROAD HELMET

 WHAT YOU NEED TO KNOW

 If you need a new helmet or want to trade up to a helmet that will help you ride faster, you should buy an aero road helmet.
 Short of shaving your legs or buying tires with lower rolling resistance, an aero road helmet is one of the least costly pieces of gear you can buy to ride significantly faster.
 (See this link for my post on gear and kit that can help you ride faster).
 Other than the added cost or a personal preference against of the look of some of these helmets, I don’t see any drawbacks to wearing one and a lot of advantages.

 I don’t however, recommend every aero road helmet and think some of the ones I’ve tested are clearly better than others.
-After comparing the 7 aero road helmets I bought and my own regular one against four groups of criteria over a couple of months of riding in various situations, I recommend the Kask Protone, in stock at the best prices from stores with top customer satisfaction ratings in the US and Canada at Competitive Cyclist and in the UK and EU at Wiggle, Westbrook Cycles, Tweeks and the Specialized S-Works Evade at Cyclestore in the UK/EU and through Specialized dealers elsewhere.
+After comparing the 7 aero road helmets I bought and my own regular one against four groups of criteria over a couple of months of riding in various situations, I recommend the Kask Protone, in stock at the best prices from stores with top customer satisfaction ratings in the US and Canada at Competitive Cyclist and in the UK/EU at Tredz 10% off w/code ITK10, Tweeks, Wiggle and the Specialized S-Works Evade on Specialized S-Works Evade in the UK/EU Tredz 10% off w/code ITK10, CycleStore.

-The Louis Garneau Course (Competitive Cyclist, Amazon) and Bontrager Ballista (Trek Bicycle Superstore) performed on par on most criteria but didn’t fit me well.
-They might fit you better and are worth consideration.
+The Louis Garneau Course (Competitive Cyclist, Amazon, Evans Cycles) and Bontrager Ballista (Trek Bicycle Superstore) performed on par on most criteria but didn’t fit me well.
+They might fit you better and are worth considering.